 Create the right impression

 If you have Halloween decorations in your window or outside your home – for example a carved pumpkin on your porch – this can often be taken as a sign that you welcome trick-or-treaters.
-If you don’t want visitors, it’s perhaps best not to put such things on display.
+If you don’t want visitors, it’s a good idea not to put them on display.

-Equally, you could put up a sign in a window or on your front door saying that you do not wish to answer the door to trick-or-treaters.
+Equally, you could put up a sign in a front window, your porch or your front door saying that you do not wish to answer the door to trick-or-treaters.

 If you are visited, keep your door chain on when opening up.